 All of which leads me to list a few reminders to help us all save the pennies and help do something, ANYTHING about the scandalous levels of food waste in the country.

 We may not be as bad as America.
 Did you know that Americans currently throw away as much food as they eat, to the tune of approximately $160 billion a year?
 I have written before about how terrible we are at using all the spuds we buy and how many of us are guilty of jettisoning bags of salad we find lurking in the salad drawer in the fridge?

-Saving money on food during the summer holiday can be very difficult for a number of reasons.
+Saving money on food during a school holiday – especially the long summer break – can be very difficult for a number of reasons.
 The children might be home all day, or need to bring packed lunches and snacks if they go to day centres or other activities.

 And if you’re at home then you will all need three meals a day.
 This can seem like torture if the weather is hot.
 It’s equally problematic if you go on a self-catering holiday.
 You’ll still need to stock up on meals and snacks if you want to avoid spending even more at local restaurants and pubs – although the local economy will thank you.

-Fortunately, there are several ways to save money on food during the summer.
+Fortunately, there are several ways to save money on food during the holidays.
 Here are some ideas.

 Pound for pound, it is a lot cheaper to make your own food at home, and it will be healthier too.
 Experiment in making your own healthy special sauce, or a great homemade pizza, and you can save a bundle.

 This is also much more expensive than making it yourself.
 But you knew that, didn’t you?